vangberg/ankivalenz/README.md

 # Ankivalenz

 Ankivalenz is a tool for generating Anki cards from HTML files.
+Read my [blog post](https://harry.vangberg.name/posts/anki-cards-with-ankivalenz/) for more information on the "Why" of Ankivalenz.

 ## Tutorial